Sphere packing: Dense packing

+In 1611, Johannes Kepler conjectured that this is the maximum possible density amongst both regular and irregular arrangements—this became known as the Kepler conjecture.
 Carl Friedrich Gauss proved in 1831 that these packings have the highest density amongst all possible lattice packings.

-In 1611, Johannes Kepler conjectured that this is the maximum possible density amongst both regular and irregular arrangements—this became known as the Kepler conjecture.
 In 1998, Thomas Callister Hales, following the approach suggested by László Fejes Tóth in 1953, announced a proof of the Kepler conjecture.
 Hales' proof is a proof by exhaustion involving checking of many individual cases using complex computer calculations.
 Referees said that they were "99% certain" of the correctness of Hales' proof.
 On 10 August 2014, Hales announced the completion of a formal proof using automated proof checking, removing any doubt.